People may already be finding your brand in AI search. But here is the problem: you may not see it clearly in your normal SEO reports.

 - Is your page cited?

-- Are competitors cited?
+- Are your competitors cited?

 - What type of content is cited?

-- Is the answer short or detailed?
+- Is the AI Overview short or detailed?

-Then write this into a simple tracker.
+Then write your result into a simple tracker.

 Prompt: How to track AI Overviews in Search Console